 Chile: Storm Chaser 47 //Alaska: Solution 61 // Resort Powder Days: Hovercraft 56 // Hardpack/spring resort days: Aviator 52

 Why do you snowboard?

-Snowboarding gives me wings it is my art.
-On the really special runs I feel like I am flying and is my portal tot another world.
+Snowboarding gives me wings and it is my art.
+On the really special runs I feel like I am flying and is my portal to another world.

 I put in about 80 days a year on my splitboard.
 It has really reinvigorated my passion for snowboarding.
 In my home range for example I am constantly riding new lines, the possibilities are endless.
-After 25 years of battling crowds at resorts I find my self driving past the resort and opting for the solitude of the backcountry.
-The cool thing though is that when I do ride resorts I am more amped then every because I appreciate the ease of taking a lift to the top.
+After 25 years of battling crowds at resorts I find myself driving past the resort and opting for the solitude of the backcountry.
+The cool thing though, is that when I do ride resorts I am more amped than ever because I appreciate the ease of taking a lift to the top.

 What do you look for in a line when your analyzing rideability vs danger?

 Rideability is key.
 I wish there was no danger.
 But in order to ride dream lines sometimes you have to deal with extreme parts of a line to get to the rip-able sections.

 What is one splitboard technique every beginner needs to know?